 Adding more language options to them works pretty much the same way.
 Just create a variable product and enter the translation options.

 When you have done that, you can find any product attributes under Additional information.
-Here, simply start translating them by hovering over and clicking the edit button.
+Here, simply start translating them by hovering over them and clicking the edit button.

 For convenience’s sake, you can also cycle through the attributes with the Previous and Next buttons.
 The same works for any tags you might have added.